USDA-ARS-GBRU/MicroMPN_data-files/README.md

 **1. Folder**: plasmid_retention

- - This folder contains the CFU data corresponding to the assessment of vector retention in *R. solanacearum* in soil lacking antibiotic selection.
-In In the Excel files we referred to data from soil-only microcosms as **"simple"**.
+- This folder contains the CFU/g data corresponding to experiments assessing vector retention in *R. solanacearum* in soil lacking antibiotic selection.
+In the Excel files, we referred to data from soil-only microcosms as **"simple"**.
 Whereas data obtained from soil and synthetic communities was labeled **"complex".**

    - 1.1. *Subfolder*: R_analysis